PraljakReps/ProtWaveVAE/README.md

 # ProtWaveVAE Repository

+## Model functions

+For the purpose of using the model architecture and corresponding functions, please use the following repository ["ProtWaveVAE Model functions"](https://github.com/PraljakReps/ProtWaveVAE_model) with tutorial code snippet included or use the following `pip install ProtWave-VAE` and follow the same tutorial code snippet.
+For reproducing the results of our recent paper titled ["ProtWaveVAE: Integrating Autoregressive Sampling with Latent-based Inference for Data-driven Protein Design"](https://doi.org/10.1101/2023.04.23.537971), please follow use this repository and follow instructions below.

 ## Project Description

 This repository contains source code and scripts for reproducing the results of the paper titled ["ProtWaveVAE: Integrating Autoregressive Sampling with Latent-based Inference for Data-driven Protein Design"](https://doi.org/10.1101/2023.04.23.537971).
 The project is divided into three subfolders, each containing scripts and source code for reproducing specific tasks discussed in the paper: